flashbacknetwork/FlashbackClient/docs/api-client.md

-  endDate?: Date;     // End date for the statistics query (optional) repoId?: string[];  // Array of repository IDs to filter by (optional) unitId?: string[];  // Array of unit IDs to filter by (optional) }
+  endDate?: Date;     // End date for the statistics query (optional) repoId?: string[];  // Array of repository IDs to filter by (optional) unitId?: string[];  // Array of unit IDs to filter by (optional) hosts?: string[];   // Array of host names to filter and group statistics by (optional) }
 ```